-Not all boxers will drool and slobber, so for some boxer owners, they aren’t even aware of this.
+Not all boxers will drool and slobber, so some boxer owners aren’t even aware of this.
 If your boxer does drool, you can put it down to the mouth, lips and jowls.
 It’s just the way the lips curl – inward or outward – that will determine whether your boxer drools or not.

-The best and simplest way to solve the problem, especially when he is indoors, is to just wipe the mouth with a wet-wipe.
+The best and simplest way to solve the problem, especially when he is indoors, is to just wipe his mouth with a wet wipe.
 You need to know that there are quite a few diseases in which drooling is a symptom.

 Prone to Health Issues

-Unfortunately, with the boxer, cancer is the number one health issue with them, and according to studies from the University of Georgia, 44.3% of boxers die from some kind of cancer.
+Unfortunately, with boxers, cancer is the number one health issue, and according to studies from the University of Georgia, 44.3% of boxers die from some kind of cancer.
 The UK Kennel Club tells us that 38.5% of boxers get cancer during their lifetime.

 Therefore boxer owners need to watch out for possible early warning signs.
-It is thought that cancer in boxers is genetic, environmental and from injuries as a puppy .
-Of course the symptoms will vary according to the type of cancer the boxer has, but lumps, rapid weight loss, decrease in energy levels and a change in bowel movements could all be indicative of cancer.
+It is thought that cancer in boxers is genetic, environmental and from injuries as a puppy.
+Of course, the symptoms will vary according to the type of cancer the boxer has, but lumps, rapid weight loss, a decrease in energy levels and a change in bowel movements could all be indicative of cancer.